AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 <b>ℹ️ Tips: </b>

 - Existing values will be updated to the input values. <br>
-- When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative. <br>
+- When editing tags or tech stack, the existing tags or tech stack of the contact will be removed i.e. adding is not cumulative. <br>
+- Existing tech stack, together with ratings, will be removed and replaced by input tech stack.
 - You can remove all the contact’s tags and tech stack by typing `t/` and `ts/` without specifying any tags after it.
 </div>
 <div class="alert alert-warning" markdown="1">